siserin/blind9/doc/arm/reference.rst

    avoid-v4-udp-ports {};
    avoid-v6-udp-ports {};

+.. note:
-Note: BIND 9.5.0 introduced the ``use-queryport-pool`` option to support a pool of such random ports, but this option is now obsolete because reusing the same ports in the pool may not be sufficiently secure.
+   BIND 9.5.0 introduced the ``use-queryport-pool`` option to support a pool of such random ports, but this option is now obsolete because reusing the same ports in the pool may not be sufficiently secure.
 For the same reason, it is generally strongly discouraged to specify a particular port for the ``query-source`` or ``query-source-v6`` options;
    it implicitly disables the use of randomized port numbers.

 ``use-queryport-pool``
    This option is obsolete.